Kong/docs.konghq.com/app/_hub/kong-inc/session/index.md

 ### Defaults

-By default, the Session plugin favors security using a `Secure`, `HTTPOnly`, `Samesite=Strict` cookie. `cookie_domain` is automatically set using Nginx variable host, but can be overridden.
+By default, the Kong Session plugin favors security using a `Secure`, `HTTPOnly`, `Samesite=Strict` cookie. `cookie_domain` is automatically set using Nginx variable host, but can be overridden.